The origin of Communion

 The meaning of Communion

 In the sacrament of Holy Communion, also called the Lord’s Supper or Eucharist, meaning “thanksgiving”, Christians hear, taste, touch and receive the grace of God revealed through Jesus Christ in a unique way.
-Communion is:

 a joyous act of thanksgiving for all God has done, is doing, and will do for the redeeming of creation;